dfinity/bigmap-poc/docs/bigmap.md

 ## Communicate directly with the Data Bucket canisters

 This communication mode is preferable for applications which operate with large data volumes and have low latency Internet connection.
-The `User Agent` asks the *BigMap Index* for the location of desired "entry X", and the BigMap Index responds with the *Data Bucket* id, to which "entry X" maps.
+The `User Agent` asks the *BigMap Index* for the location of desired "entry X".
+BigMap Index responds with the *Data Bucket* id to which "entry X" maps.
 The desired "entry X" may be in target *Data Bucket*, or may be not, depending on whether the data item has already been written to BigMap.

 ![](./images/bigmap-direct-get.svg)<br>
 *BigMap direct: Sequence diagram for Get data*.